 About

-EvilCorporations.com is an investigative journalistic website where 3-5 long form articles get published everyday exposing corporate misconduct and the damages they wrought onto every single aspect society.
+This is an investigative journalistic website where articles get published everyday exposing corporate misconduct and the damages they’ve wrought onto our society and its many stakeholders.

 So who am I, why am I doing this, why should you trust me?